 They shouldn’t just take any old data that they’re given, make up a command string with it, and assume that it’ll all be fine.

 DOUG.
 That’s from 2007, and it still holds up!

 If you have an interesting story, comment or question you’d like to submit, we’d love to read it on the podcast.

-You can email firstname.lastname@example.org, you can comment on any one of our articles, or you can hit us up on social: @nakedsecurity.
+firstname.lastname@example.org; you can comment on any one of our articles; or you can hit us up on social:

-For Paul Ducklin, I’m Doug Aamoth, reminding you, until next time, to…
+Thanks very much for listening… for Paul Ducklin, I’m Doug Aamoth, reminding you until next time to…